 Basic net loss per common share is calculated by dividing net loss by the weighted average number of common shares outstanding during the period.
 Diluted net loss per common share is the same as basic net loss per common share as the potential dilutive shares are considered to be anti-dilutive.
 For more information, see Note 12.

 Cash and Cash Equivalents

 The Company considers short-term investments with original maturities of three months or less to be cash equivalents.
-Cash equivalents are comprised primarily of operating cash accounts, money market investments, and mutual fund investments.
+Cash equivalents are comprised primarily of money market and mutual fund investments.

 Accounts Receivable